Skip to main content

 3. Create the Mudjacking Mixture

-You’ll want the mudjacking material to be thin enough to pass through the pump and hose, but thick enough to build up pressure under the slab to lift the concrete.
+• Aim for a consistency that is thin enough to flow through the pump but thick enough to build pressure under the slab.

 4. Lift the Slab